East Phillips, Minneapolis: History

 On May 9, 2002, the Phillips neighborhood was subdivided into four smaller neighborhoods, with the southeastern quarter becoming the neighborhood of East Philips.
 The boundaries of East Philips are defined by Interstate 94 to the north, Hiawatha Avenue to the east, Lake Street to the south, and Interstate 35W to the west.
 These boundaries were officially designated on December 23, 2005.

 Though not an officially designated neighborhood, East Phillips includes the Little Earth residential area, an association of 39 different Native American tribes centered around affordable housing areas that cater to Native American residents.

+In 2023 and 2024, several vacant lots and parcels near the Midtown Greenway were set up host to homeless encampments organized by Camp Nenookaasi, a Minneapolis-based community organization.
+The camps were frequently dispersed by the Minneapolis city government, with residents property often being damaged in the process.
+Concordant with the surrounding demographics, most of the camps occupants were homeless Native American residents.

+Roof depot

 Though the neighborhood is primarily residential, there is a history of industrial and commercial activity in the area.
 In 2014, residents of the neighborhood formed the East Phillips Neighborhood Institute (EPNI) to address several pollutant concerns and the risks of proposed construction projects in the community.
 Throughout 2023, EPNI's activism was largely publicized for its involvement in Minneapolis' proposed Roof Depot project, centering on a large vacant warehouse near Highway 55 that was scheduled for demolition by the city of Minneapolis.
 Due to the past operation of a fertilizer plant in the area, the soil at the Roof Depot site is contaminated with arsenic, prompting the EPNI to oppose demolition or new construction on the grounds that this pollution would be dispersed from the soil to the surrounding neighborhood in the process.

 These efforts culminated in the city agreeing to sell the property to the EPNI, provided they raise the required funds by September 2025.
 Further efforts by the EPNI also concentrated on two other industrial sites in the neighborhood; Smith Foundry Co., an iron working facility, and Bituminous Roadways, a producer of asphalt.
 Both of these sites have also been closed as of 2024 following EPA inquiries.

-During 2023 and 2024, several vacant lots and parcels near the Midtown Greenway were set up host to homeless encampments organized by Camp Nenookaasi, a Minneapolis-based community organization.
-The camps were frequently dispersed by the Minneapolis city government, with residents property often being damaged in the process.
-Concordant with the surrounding demographics, most of the camps occupants were homeless Native American residents.
+In May 2026, the Minnesota House of Representatives approved $4 million to fund a new water distribution facility for Minneapolis, to offset the EPNI’s costs to buy the site.
+The northern half of the depot property will be used by the city and the southern half by the EPNI for farming and education classes.